 A pointy tip is sufficient to enter the wood well.
 Avoid thick tips, they require more force to enter the wood.
 If the knife reaches the target point first, and then simply "drops down", that's a clue for a tip that's too fat.
 For stability and penetration power, the perfect point starts from a sturdy blunt blade, geting small and flat towards the point - see drawing.
 (No elongated "needle-points" though, they tend to break.)
 Make sure the point of your throwing knife is double sided, because a thick back that does not flatten at the tip will make the knife hard to stick.

 First of all, not too light.
 A throwing knife weight of around 200g is perfect to begin with.
 Lighter knives ("floaters") are hard to control and often bounce back from the target at random.
-For longer distances starting at 5m you can turn to a heavier throwing knife with a weight of 250g or more.
-You will need quite some finger power and training to handle those, though.
+For longer distances starting at 5m you should turn to a heavier throwing knife with a weight of at least 250g.
+Once your throwing knife packs 400g or more, you definitely need strong arms and a body trained to handle it.

 Try it out: Take the throwing knife handle between your thumb and index finger, the blade points to the ground.
 Now make a jerk with your arm into some save direction.
 If the handle wobbles between your fingers, or the throwing knife even falls down, it is too heavy (perhaps some finger training can help).